b97jre/RNAseqCourseScilife/labs/smallRNA-lab.md

 In the resulting plot each library is a column and each microRNA is a row.
 The color indicates the expression levels, with red being no reads and more yellow indicating higher expression.
 The dendrogram at the top shows how the libraries cluster together. **What can you learn from looking at this plot?**

+Another function to create heatmaps R is *pheatmap*.
+To use it, do

+	library(pheatmap)
+	pheatmap(norm.data, scale="none", fontsize_row=3)

+If the library pheatmap isn't installed, you can download and install it with

+	install.packages("pheatmap")

-(There are some problems displaying plots etc. on UPPMAX when running in interactive mode.
+(There may be some problems displaying plots etc. on UPPMAX when running in interactive mode.
 If you have trouble viewing the PCA plots and heatmaps, try:

 - Log out of UPPMAX
 - Log into UPPMAX again